tahirdibirovsoftware/concurrent-memo-dom/README.md

 ## Limitations

 1. Function Serialization: The library serializes functions to pass them to web workers.
-This means that closures and references to outer scope variables won't work as expected.
+Closures and references to outer scope variables won't work as expected.
 Ensure your functions are self-contained or only rely on passed arguments.

 2. Data Cloning: Data passed to and from web workers is cloned using the structured clone algorithm.
-This means that functions, DOM nodes, and some types of objects (like those with circular references) cannot be passed directly.
+Functions, DOM nodes, and some types of objects (like those with circular references) cannot be passed directly.

 3. Global State: Web workers run in a separate global scope, so they don't have access to the main thread's global variables or the DOM.